cisagov/ScubaGear/baselines/exo.md

 reports@dmarc.cyber.dhs.gov and reports@example.com.
 Failure reports will be sent to reports@example.com.

-#### MS.EXO.4.2v1 Instructions:
+#### MS.EXO.4.2v1 Instructions
-See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
+See [MS.EXO.4.1v1 Instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure the record published includes `p=reject`.

-#### MS.EXO.4.3v1 Instructions:
+#### MS.EXO.4.3v1 Instructions
-See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
+See [MS.EXO.4.1v1 Instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure the record published includes <reports@dmarc.cyber.dhs.gov>
 as one of the emails for the RUA field.

-#### MS.EXO.4.4v1 Instructions:
+#### MS.EXO.4.4v1 Instructions
-See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
+See [MS.EXO.4.1v1 Instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure the record published includes:
 - A point of contact specific to your agency in the RUA field.
 - <reports@dmarc.cyber.dhs.gov> as one of the emails in the RUA field.
 - One or more agency-defined points of contact in the RUF field.